artikblue/artikblue.github.io/_posts/2022-06-12-reversing-radare-20.md

 lab@lab-VirtualBox:~/exploit-pattern$ python3 pattern.py 0x6241376241366241
 Pattern 0x6241376241366241 first occurrence at position 48 in pattern.
 ```
+And now, as we know the positions of our payload where we overwrite specific values, we can try to land some marks in there to make sure we do have full control on them:
 ```
 from struct import pack
 import socket